Transparent heart icon with white outline and + sign.

 Parents disrobe to make their point

-Awkward?
-Certainly.
 But is it a sinful way to make a point?
 After all, God calls us to modesty (1 Tim.
-2:9–10).
-But He has also used immodesty to make a point, having Isaiah walk around naked (or in no more than his underwear) for three years (Is.
+2:9-10).
+But God has also used immodesty to make a point, having Isaiah walk around naked (or, like these folk, in no more than his underwear) for three years (Is.
 20:2-4).
 God also calls on us to defend our children and take the hit for them (2 Cor.
 12:14, 1 Thess.
-2:7-9), modeled most clearly in what God had done for us (John 10:11).
+2:7-9, John 10:11).
 The school was set on humiliating children, and these parents were willing to be humiliated instead.
+That’s admirable, and while neither school seems to have listened, these educators’ lack of concern for their girl athletes was now exposed for all to see.
+Hopefully these brave parents, and the many more they alerted, took matters even further and pulled their kids out.

 Today's Devotional